All CLEP Humanities Resources

 Diego Rivera began his artistic career in Paris during the first decade of the twentieth century as a cubist influenced by Picasso.
 On moving back to his native Mexico in the 1910s, Rivera began embracing revolutionary politics, more direct figures, and native Mexican culture, as well as painting massive murals on the sides of buildings.
 These murals made Rivera much more successful, and produced many different commissions around the world.

-Example Question #23 : Twentieth And Twenty First Century 2 D Art
+Example Question #3 : Analyzing The Form Of 2 D Visual Art

 A work of art that is a compilation of various images put together in one piece is known as a __________.